mich-murphy/i3-dotfiles/README.md

 # Dotfiles
 Here are my setup files for my Arch install using i3 gaps.
-This is currently being used for a laptop, whicm explains some scripts and polybar modules.
+This is currently being used for a laptop, which explains some scripts and polybar modules.

+In the unix world programs are commonly configured with files in your home directory.
+Any file or directory name that starts with a dot/period is considered hidden, and in a default view will not be displayed - thus the name dotfiles.

+I manage dotfiles with gnu stow.
+This allows me to keep a versioned directory of all my config files, that are virtually linked into place via a single command.
+This makes sharing these files among many users and computers super simple.

 ## Info
 - OS: Arch